FrostBitten-Wiki/loomin/README.md

+> [!WARNING]
+> warning that this is configured to this org account mainly ig

 # loomin
-Loomin is a serverless, and self-hostable wiki server!
+Loomin is a self-hostable wiki server!

 # loomin documentation
+documentation (which will be in a loomin hosted page lol)